Poll: Donald Trump’s Republican Base Shows Signs Of Abandoning Him

 Nearly half of all respondents, or 44 percent, agreed they are “very concerned,” up 17 points from just four months ago, or around the same time news broke that Donald Trump Jr. hosted at a meeting at Trump Tower attended by several Russians purporting to have dirt on Democratic rival Hillary Clinton.

-The meeting was also attended by Trump campaign staffers Jared Kushner and Paul Manafort, who has since been indicted in connection with the ongoing probe.
+The meeting was also attended by Trump campaign staffers Jared Kushner and Paul Manafort, the latter of whom has since been indicted in connection with the ongoing probe.

 Pollsters also found almost six in 10 Americans, or 59 percent, now agree they think Trump himself knew about contacts with Russians during his campaign.